TEPHINET and the Centers for Disease Control and Prevention (CDC) are pleased to launch the call for abstracts for the 2024 FETP International Nights.

-Over the past two decades, FETP International Nights has become a highly anticipated fixture and time-honored tradition of the global Field Epidemiology Training Program (FETP) community.
+Over the past 23 years, the FETP International Nights event has become a time-honored tradition within the global Field Epidemiology Training Program (FETP) community.
 Co-sponsored by TEPHINET and CDC, this event features oral and poster presentations by FETP trainees and graduates as well as remarks by special guests.
-Note: The specific dates and format (virtual or in-person) of this event will be determined and announced at a later date.
+FETP International nights will be held in Atlanta, Georgia, USA the week of April 15, 2024.

-Currently enrolled intermediate or advanced FETP trainees/residents and those graduating after January 1, 2021 are invited to submit abstracts (in English only) through their program directors for consideration (see details below).
+Currently enrolled intermediate or advanced FETP trainees/residents, and those graduating after January 1, 2022, are invited to submit abstracts (in English only) through their program directors for consideration (see details below).
 Priority will be given to currently enrolled trainees/residents.

 Abstracts submitted for consideration should be original.
 In particular, the abstract should not represent work already published in peer-reviewed journals or previously accepted or presented to an international conference.